ibm-cloud-docs/messages-for-rabbitmq/learn-high-availability.md

 The RabbitMQ documentation covers the [use-cases](https://www.rabbitmq.com/quorum-queues.html#use-cases){: external}, and how to [implement quorum queues in your cluster](https://www.rabbitmq.com/quorum-queues.html#usage){: external}.

-For more information on quorum queues and the preferred status of RabbitMQ 3.8, review this [blog post announcement](https://cms.ibm.com/cloud/blog/announcements/ibm-cloud-messages-for-rabbitmq-38-is-now-preferred){: external}.
+For more information, see [IBM Cloud Messages for RabbitMQ 3.8 is Now Preferred](https://cms.ibm.com/cloud/blog/announcements/ibm-cloud-messages-for-rabbitmq-38-is-now-preferred){: external}.

 ### Mirrored Queues
 {: #mirrored-queues}